ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/managers_guide.md

 Note that it is important to maintain technical skills for sustainability, to ensure that the analysis can be understood, updated, and maintained.
 ```

-Despite the initial cost of developing technical skills, evidence shows that applying good practices increases the efficiency of code development and maintainability of the code (ref).
+Despite the initial cost of developing technical skills,applying good practices can increase the efficiency of code development and maintainability of the code.
 A number of case studies that describe how
 good quality assurance practices have improved government analysis can be found in the Introduction to RAP training <!-- Link to intro to RAP --> and RAP in Action case studies.
 <!-- Link to RAP in action case studies -->